 While top-down decision-making can help drive the business forward, especially in terms of defining global business elements like company objectives, pricing strategy, and others, the insights retailers can draw from granular, bottom-up data may tell a different story – one that’s worth listening to.

-James Mooney, Brand Adviser and Retail Expert who has worked closely with major brands such as Topman, Primark, and Pimkie remarked on the gap that often appears between top-down decisions and bottom-up insights: “I think the more successful businesses look at [assortments from the bottom up]…And yes, it might not marry up with what the top down approach is, but that’s the conflict and that’s the balance that you want to achieve between the two.”
+James Mooney, Brand Adviser and Retail Expert who has worked closely with major brands such as Topman, Primark, and Pimkie remarked on the gap that often appears between top-down decisions and bottom-up insights: “More successful businesses look at [assortments from the bottom up or at the hyperlocal level]…And yes, it might not marry up with what the top down approach is, but that’s the conflict and that’s the balance that you want to achieve between the two.”

 Panelists agreed that these data-based insights have an important role in questioning preconceived notions about assortments, shaking up long-held assumptions, and helping to redefine high-level strategy.
 Or at the very least, providing the data that can spark conversations about it.